 - Windows Security Essentials – free anti-virus/anti-malware software.
 It is a must-have on all your PCs.
 You should have two types of anti-virus software on your computer.

 - Bluecoat K-9 – you need as many email addresses as the number of PCs you intend to protect because this product requires registration – though it is free.

 - Microsoft Parental Control – very good, but only comes with Windows 7 through to Windows 10

 To protect many PCs, the following are good free options:

 - All the options above, including

-- Dedicated PC used as a UTM.
-You can run any of the following on the UTM to protect all the PCs at home – Untangle or IPCop (development work has sopped on this for a while) or Smoothwall (there are free and commercial versions) or Pfsense.
+- A dedicated PC is used as a UTM (Unified Threat Management).
+You can run any of the following on the UTM to protect all the PCs at home – Untangle or IPCop (development work has stopped on this for a while) or Smoothwall (there are free and commercial versions) or Pfsense.

 Safe sites for kids

-Obviously if we decide to go further than limiting time on certain social or gaming sites to complete restriction from these sites, we have to be ready to provide our children with alternative sites that can not only provides content that draws them closer to God, but also content that stimulates their imagination.
+Obviously, if we decide to go further than limiting time on certain social or gaming sites to complete restriction from these sites, we have to be ready to provide our children with alternative sites that can not only provide content that draws them closer to God but also content that stimulates their imagination.